OutSystems/docs-support/src/troubleshooting/application-lifecycle/too-many-failed-login.md

 **Environment is not managed by LifeTime**

-If LifeTime isn't installed in your infrastructure, unblocking user is done in Service Center.
+If LifeTime isn't installed in your infrastructure, unblocking an user is done in Service Center.

 1. Login to Service Center;